-The contributions are expected to present an original argument in a direct and appealing way.
+New Voices contributions provide an opportunity to present an original argument in a direct and appealing way.
 It can consist, for instance, in re-thinking well-established beliefs or assumptions, or approaching a topical issue with an original and critical inquiry.

-A New Voices article could be used for the following purposes: for example, a PhD candidate wanting to publish and discuss a claim of her thesis, a young doctor wishing to publish a summary of his/her thesis before publication of the full monograph, a young scholar intending to publish a conference paper, or a case comment, etc. This list is by no means exhaustive and is only meant as an indication of the many possibilities offered by the New Voices section.
+A young scholar could use the New Voices platform for several purposes, including to discuss a claim of their thesis, to publish a conference paper or a case comment, or to summarise their thesis before publication of the full monograph.
+This list is by no means exhaustive and is only meant as an indication of the many possibilities offered by the New Voices section.

-Publication is, as with every submission to the EJLS, subject to double-blind peer review.
-New Voices submissions are also expected to comply with the EJLS Style Guide and should be submitted as Word files.
+New Voices submissions are subject to double-blind peer review and are also expected to comply with the EJLS Style Guide.
 Submissions should include a short abstract (150-200 words), a list of keywords and a table of contents.

 EJLS accepts New Voices submissions on a rolling basis.
 Articles should be sent as Word files to [email protected]

 Every year since 2017 the EJLS has recognised the best New Voices contribution.
 The prize is awarded once per academic year and any article published in the New Voices section is eligible.